 Solution of the interface EDGE -1: The authentication of the EES and the transport security of the interface are realized by using TLS with server authentication using the server’s certificate issued by CAs in the PKI.
 For the authentication of the EEC by the EES, the EEC first gets a token from the ECS for this purpose and sends the token to the EES.
 It is assumed that there is a business relationship between the ECSPs of the ECS and EES and the EES can verify the token.

-Editor's Note: Whether the token-based mechanism can be used to authenticate the EEC is FFS.
+This token based solution is based on the federated identity concept.
+In this concept, the client authenticates itself towards to the identity provider and the authentication result is asserted to the relying party.
+NIST defined guidelines on digital identity and federation and assertions in [XY, XZ].
+One of the assertion technologies that can be used to realize federated identity is Open ID Connect [XX] tokens as stated in [XZ].
+Also, this token based solution for authentication is not new in 3GPP and already used in some architectures such as CAPIF, Mission Critical Security and SEAL architectures.
+Open ID Connect usage in SEAL architecture [23] can be taken as an example implementation of this technology.

 *** End of 2nd Change ***